 Though we might not think about it much, seagrass is really important.
 It provides food and shelter for many fish and crustaceans, a source of oxygen for the ocean, and a special ability to absorb carbon that makes it an even more efficient carbon sink than forests.
 But due to temperature changes, extreme weather, agricultural runoff, and other human activities, seagrass populations are declining fast, which could exacerbate climate change, cost the economy, and destroy marine ecosystems.
 Today, we discuss what issues seagrass faces, why seagrass is so important, and what we can do to protect it.
 With special guest Dr. Lina Mtwana Nordlund: Assistant Professor of Earth Sciences, Natural Resources and Sustainable Development at Uppsala University.

-- Climate Change Might Mean More Jellyfish, What Does That Mean for Us?
+- Climate Change Makes It Harder to Grow Coffee Beans, What Does That Mean for Us?

 - Orangutans: The “Gardeners of the Forest” Are Endangered

 - How Heat and Air Pollution Affect Our Productivity

 - Could Nuclear Energy Be Part of a Carbon-Free Future?